joaojmendes/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-action-csharp/lab/Exercise 03 - Run in Copilot.md

 ## Exercise 3

-## Step 1 - Test in Microsoft Copilot for Microsoft 365 (single parameter)
+## Step 1 - Test in Microsoft 365 Copilot (single parameter)

 Begin by clicking the "Try the new Teams" switch to move to the new Teams client application.

 > [!IMPORTANT]
-> Microsoft Copilot for Microsoft 365 only works in the "New" Teams.
+> Microsoft 365 Copilot only works in the "New" Teams.
 Please don't miss this step!

 > If you restart your debugger after switching to "New" teams, you may get an error message after the debugger starts.
 This is a known problem; please just close the error dialog and continue testing.

-In the left navigation, click on "M365 Chat" to open Copilot.
+In the left navigation, click on "Copilot" to open Copilot.

 Check the lower left of the chat user interface, below the compose box.
 You should see a plugin icon 1️⃣ .
 Click this and enable the Northwind Inventory plugin 2️⃣ .